-Overall Introduction
+Prospectus Introduction

 Freshwater ecosystems provide crucial services to society.
 Whether it be naturally-formed lakes or human-built impoundments, freshwater ecosystems provide water for irrigation, industry, recreation, tourism, food production, and most importantly, drinking water (Carpenter et al., 2011).
 But as the human population has grown and our need for fresh water has increased, these resources have been degraded (Smith, 2003).
 My research interests combine the need to understand how water quality in freshwater ecosystems is changing and how we can better predict and adapt to improve the future state of freshwater ecosystems.

 Climate change and land use change are two factors that have put the health of freshwater ecosystems in jeopardy (Brookes and Carey, 2011; Carpenter et al., 2011; Jeppesen et al., 2010; Smith, 2003).
 Eutrophication, excessive nutrient enrichment of a freshwater ecosystem, is increasing in both severity and occurrence (Smith, 2003), and is just one type of water quality impairment as a result of global change.
 Harmful algal blooms (HABs), a result of eutrophication, are known to produce unsightly water quality problems that can clog filters and produce deadly toxins, jeopardizing human health and costing millions of dollars to water treatment plants (Cooke and Kennedy, 2001).
 The economic impact of HABs ranges from decreased tourism to costly mitigation for water treatment plants, and is estimated to be over $2 billion in the U.S. alone annually (Dodds et al., 2009).
-The short generation time of phytoplankton species, major contributors to HABs, further motivates their study because these negative impacts are often realized on a rapid time scale.
+The short generation time of the phytoplankton species that cause HABs further motivates their study because these negative impacts are often realized on a rapid time scale.

 The influence of human activity can quickly cascade across catchments through the transport of water through and among stream networks downstream to lakes and reservoirs.
 As precipitation patterns are expected to change, leading to fewer but more intense storms (Prein et al., 2017), it is likely that we will see cascading effects of decreased water quality in freshwater ecosystems.
 For example, with increased storm frequency, we are likely to see rapid transport of sediment and nutrients from the landscape to downstream freshwater ecosystems, which can lead to increases in nutrient concentrations, turbidity, HABs, and other poor water quality events within lakes and reservoirs (Jeppesen et al., 2011).
 Consequently, we need to better understand how rapid temporal and spatial changes in nutrients and biological communities can occur as a result of changing climate and land use.
 By studying nutrient and phytoplankton dynamics at a high-resolution temporal and spatial scale, we can gain an understanding of how our freshwater ecosystems are responding to global change.